BLUE HORIZON 1261

 Merlin stepped into the lift and then tapped the button for the lower level.
 "Not quite, Romeo.
 Just meet us down at the hatch."

 "What about Durant?"

-"He's welcome to help if he wishes, but he doesn't officially report in for a couple days."
+"He's welcome to join in if he wishes, but he doesn't officially report to work for a couple days."

 "We'll see you at the front door."

 "Good morning, ladies," Merlin said cheerily.
 Ivy looked up from her handbag with a wide smile.
 She was dressed in a white blouse patterned with green leaves and blue flowers, a pale blue skirt that just brushed her knees, and a pair of sandals designed for her feline feet.
 Beside her, Samantha was similarly dressed in a mint green blouse, darker green skirt and sandals.
 It appeared that in addition to shopping for the galley, the girls had purchased a few items for themselves as well.